sotiris920/Restaurant_Multiplatform_Mobile_Application/README.md

-# Restaurant Hybrid Mobile Application
+# Restaurant Multiplatform Mobile Application

 by The Hong Kong University of Science and Technology.
 Exercise provided by Coursera.